lieuzhenghong/programming-practice/project_talk_template.md

 And even between MABs,
 there are very many different bandit algorithms
 (UCB, epsilon-greedy, Thompson sampling).
-In the end I used Thompson sampling because of ...
+In the end I used Thompson sampling because of its best theoretical guarantees, and running a simulation gave the best results.
+But there's a caveat which is that Thompson sampling is not ideal with finite trial lengths.

 ### Interesting technical challenges?